CiscoDevNet/monitoring-as-code/OpenShift/DotNetCore/README.md

 ![UI namespaces](https://user-images.githubusercontent.com/23483887/101017420-fb59d380-3561-11eb-94a0-63aaf830151f.png)

-### 2) Using Cluster Agent configuration (recommended)
+### b) Using Cluster Agent configuration (recommended)

-This is achieved by modifying the "nsToMonitor" and/or "nsToMonitorRegex" field in the `cluster-agent.yaml` file before deploying the Cluster Agent.
+This is achieved by modifying the __nsToMonitor__ and/or __nsToMonitorRegex__ field in the `cluster-agent.yaml` file before deploying the Cluster Agent.
-Namespaces mentioned in the "nsToMonitor" field are only considered during initial registration.
-However, "nsToMonitorRegex" field can be dynamically changed.
+Namespaces mentioned in the __nsToMonitor__ field are only considered during initial registration.
+However, __nsToMonitorRegex__ field can be dynamically changed.

-Alo, note that 'nsToMonitorRegex' parameter supersedes nsToMonitor.
-If you do not specify any value for this parameter, Cluster Agent uses the default value of nsToMonitor.
+Alo, note that __nsToMonitorRegex__ parameter supersedes nsToMonitor.
+If you do not specify any value for this parameter, Cluster Agent uses the default value of __nsToMonitor__.

-To use the 'nsToMonitorRegex' field, ensure that you are using the Controller version 20.10 or later and the agent version 20.9 or later.
+To use the __nsToMonitorRegex__ field, ensure that you are using the Controller version 20.10 or later and the agent version 20.9 or later.

 More details can be found in the documentation [here](https://docs.appdynamics.com/display/PRO45/Use+the+Cluster+Agent).

 #### Namespace update common scenarios

-The following are common namespace behavior scenarios with the nsToMonitor field:
+The following are common namespace behavior scenarios with the __nsToMonitor__ field:

 - After the Cluster Agent's initial registration, the namespaces are retrieved from the Cluster Agent YAML file.
 - After initial registration, if the Cluster Agent restarts and the Controller is running, the Controller UI's user namespace settings take precedence.